Ontario Premier League (women): Former clubs

-Players who earned national team caps while in L1O
+Players who earned national team caps while in OPL

-The following players have earned a senior national team cap while playing in League1 Ontario (the year of their first cap while playing in the league is listed).
-Players who earned caps before or after playing in League1 Ontario are not included, unless they also earned caps while in the league.
+The following players have earned a senior national team cap while playing in Ontario Premier League (the year of their first cap while playing in the league is listed).
+Players who earned caps before or after playing in OPL are not included, unless they also earned caps while in the league.
 This section also does not include youth caps (U23 or below).